 All over the world, women remain significantly underrepresented in decision-making positions and political roles.
 A variety of factors connected to patriarchal societal structures contribute to women’s political underrepresentation and deter their participation, including gender-based harassment and violence and a tradition of men holding economic, political, and social power.

 In the report titled Sexism, harassment and violence against women in parliaments in Europe, the IPU acknowledges the high prevalence of such acts and behaviour, where 85.2 % of female MPs who participated in the study said that they experienced psychological violence in the course of their term of office, while one in four reported suffering sexual harassment.
 This study follows the findings of a 2016 report conducted across 39 countries, where 81.8% of the female parliamentarians surveyed from all countries and regions reported psychological violence, and 44.4% of those surveyed said they had received threats of death, rape, beatings or abduction.
-All these studies reveal that acts of psychological violence against women are especially profuse online and through social media.
+All of these studies reveal that acts of psychological violence against women are especially profuse online and through social media.

 Concerningly, in most parts of the world, violence against women in the political sphere has very low levels of prosecution, and violence perpetrated through social media benefits from a very significant degree of impunity.
-In 2016, British Labour Member of Parliament Jo Cox and Honduran environmental activist Berta Cáceres were murdered for their political efforts and participation, and neither of these cases were met with prosecution of the perpetrators.
+In 2016, British Labour Member of Parliament Jo Cox and Honduran environmental activist Berta Cáceres were murdered for their political efforts and participation, and neither of these cases was met with the prosecution of the perpetrators.
 A study examining violence against women in politics in India, Nepal, and Pakistan found that for all three nations, there exists low political participation due to the fear of violent consequences.
-There is special difficulty in implementing laws protecting women while many cases were unreported, and the reported cases had high acquittal rates.
+There is particular difficulty in implementing laws protecting women while many cases were unreported, and the reported cases had high acquittal rates.

-The CEDAW Committee has reported in several periodic reviews that women in many countries face repression, discrimination and violence as a consequence of their participation in political and public life.
+The CEDAW Committee has reported in several periodic reviews that women in many countries face repression, discrimination, and violence as a consequence of their participation in political and public life.
 A 2018 report of the Special Rapporteur on violence against women, its causes and consequences discussed how violence against women in politics preserves archaic gender roles and inequalities.
-In 2013, the Working Group on Discrimination against Women in law and practice’s thematic report, highlighted the stigmatization, harassment and outright attacks used to silence and discredit women who are outspoken as leaders, community workers, human rights defenders and politicians.
+In 2013, the Working Group on Discrimination against Women in law and practice’s thematic report highlighted the stigmatization, harassment and outright attacks used to silence and discredit women who are outspoken as leaders, community workers, human rights defenders, and politicians.
 These forms of violence against female political candidates are tactics used to discourage women from exercising their right to vote and run for elections.

 Various countries have implemented diverse strategies to combat violence against women in politics including the adoption of laws.
-In 2012, Bolivia became the first country to criminalize political violence and harassment against women..
+In 2012, Bolivia became the first country to criminalize political violence and harassment against women.
 Ecuador, Peru, Costa Rica, and Mexico have introduced similar legal initiatives.
-In 2015, the Committee of Experts of the Follow-up Mechanism to the Belém do Pará Convention (MESECVI) adopted the Declaration on Political Harassment and Violence against Women and in 2017, and published a model law drawing on experiences in Bolivia to serve as inspiration for other legislative measures in the region.
+In 2015, the Committee of Experts of the Follow-up Mechanism to the Belém do Pará Convention (MESECVI) adopted the Declaration on Political Harassment and Violence against Women and in 2017 and published a model law drawing on experiences in Bolivia to serve as inspiration for other legislative measures in the region.